mozilla-services/autopush-rs/docs/src/running.md

 The following instructions will allow you to run Autopush "locally" in a Ubuntu / Debian environment.
 If you prefer, the [development](development.md) document has more details.

+_*NOTE*_: Please note that the default configuration for autopush is to run with `production` features.
+This will presume that only `Bigtable` storage is available.
+If you wish to run with `enterprise` features, you will need to specify the appropriate features when running the binaries. (e.g. `cargo run --features=redis --no-default-features`) The `enterprise` feature flag enables support for Redis and Postgres storage.
+Turning off default features prevents Bigtable support, which can significantly increase build times and image sizes.

+See the [Datastore documentation](datastore.md) for more details on the available storage options and their features.

+See the [configuration documentation](config_options.md) for more details on how to set up your configuration files and specify the appropriate features.

+_*NOTE*_: Autopush uses inter-node routing for messages.
+You should make sure that whatever port you've designated for `router_port` is accessible to all machines in the cluster.

 ### Starting optional emulators

 If you are planning on doing local development work with Autopush, you may wish to run emulators for